-F. Checksumn Error Detecting Method in Dotriacontal Number System
+A. Checksumn Error Detecting Method in Dotriacontal Number System

-Typically, error can be detected using four methods in which one of the method checksum is used by a binary or hexadeci-mal number system but the checksum method can be easily applied in the dotriacontal number system to detect error messages [19], [20], [21].
 Generally, 2 byte (16-bits) checksum is applied in the internet.
-But we proposed that nbyte (8n-bit) checksum can be used to detect errors on the internet.
+But we proposed that n-byte (8n-bit) checksum can be used to detect errors on the internet.
 In the source site the checksum is enumerated by subsequent stages.